freesewing/freesewing/markdown/org/docs/about/site/account/compare/en.md

 ---
-title: Metricset Comparison
+title: Measurements Sets Comparison
 ---

-We can occasionally show how your set of measurements compares to other measurements sets.
+We can occasionally show how your sets of measurements compare to other measurements sets.
 This allows us to detect potential problems in your measurements or patterns.

 Comparing yourself to others is the fastest way to be unhappy, so if you'd